-- If you test positive, email a photo that includes your positive result, full name and test date to Health Services at firstname.lastname@example.org and remain away from campus for your isolation period.
+- If you test positive, email a photo that includes your positive result, full name and test date to firstname.lastname@example.org and remain away from campus for five days from the start of your symptoms.
 Health Services will contact you to discuss the specifics of your case.

 Undergraduate students who are experiencing symptoms of COVID-19 should contact Health Services for testing.
 Health Services can also assist with symptom management or worsening COVID-19 symptoms.